 - First, you will need to contact an eligible recipient institution – the institution needs to be a Deductible Gift Recipient as listed on the Australian Business register.
 Until the donation has been accepted into the permanent collection of one of these institutions, it will not be eligible.

-- Obtain two valuations of the market value of your gift at the time of the donation from approved valuers.
+- Obtain two valuations of the GST inclusive market value of your donation from CGP approved valuers.
 (The institution will help you find approved valuers or may even arrange the valuation).
 Valuations must be performed by valuers who are approved for the class of work/s being donated.

 - The institution will submit the following documents to us on your behalf: